 Command and Control Virtualization

-Headquarters Air Combat Command (ACC) believes these latest visualization capabilities are enablers for the AOC WS to “off ramp” the legacy path while supporting an “on ramp” to the SOA.
+Headquarters Air Combat Command (ACC) believes these latest visualization capabilities are enablers for the AOC WS to “off ramp” the legacy path while assisting an “on ramp” to the SOA.
 Consolidating resource silos or stacks into dynamic resource pools facilitates an integrated approach to virtualization that simplifies management, reduces total investment and operating costs across server, network and storage infrastructure levels.
-Focused efforts to consolidate servers by a ratio of 10-to-1, eliminate 90% of network ports and cables, and use 50 percent less storage can result in significant savings in maintenance and physical hardware costs.
-This enabling capability could revolutionize the program office’s ability to better support warfighter needs.
+Focused efforts to consolidate servers by a ratio of 10-to-1, eliminate 90 percent of network ports and cables, and use 50 percent less storage can result in significant savings in maintenance and physical hardware costs.
+This enabling capability could revolutionize the program office’s ability to better serve warfighter needs.